ECE 304: Advanced Language and Literacy for Infant/Toddler

 Course Description

 This course will focus on language and literacy development specifically in infants and toddlers.
 It is designed to provide students with knowlege of the early social, cognitive, and linguistic foundations of literacy and effective strategies that support beginning language/literacy learning by infants and toddlers.
 Emphasis is placed on the role of families and other important adults in creating learning opportunities in the context of everyday activities and routines.
 The course also addresses the broader family context and individual difference factors, such as culture and disability as they relate to beginning language and literacy learning.
 Upon completion of the course, students will be able to identify, plan, implement and evaluate appropriate beginning language and literacy experiences for infants and toddlers and their families.
+5 hours of field experience (observation) required for completion of this course.
+A passing grade of ‘C’ or above is required for this course key assessment.
 (3 credits)

 Prerequisites